 REASONS TO AVOID

 Non-adjustable ear splitters

-We were so impressed with the Giro Fixture MIPS that it earned our Best Budget Helmet pick.
-Its deep fit, extremely adjustable harness system, and MIPS rotational impact system make it an excellent choice for comfort and protection.
-The MIPS system has a plastic insert that rotates inside the foam shell on impact to help absorb rotational forces.
+We were so impressed with the Giro Fixture II MIPS that it earned our Best Budget Helmet pick.
+This mountain bike style helmet impressed us with its deep fit, extremely adjustable harness system, and MIPS rotational impact system.
+The MIPS system has a plastic insert that is intended to rotate inside the foam shell on impact to help absorb rotational forces.
 This is an affordable helmet with MIPS protection, so it stands out among budget-friendly helmets.
-We were impressed by the polished and thoughtful design, especially considering how much extra protection this helmet has.
-The polycarbonate outer liner won't separate from the EPS foam because they're fused together.
-The large visor kept the sun off our eyes, was flexible enough to survive a drop on the ground, and kept brush out of our faces on tight trails.
-This helmet also comes in a bunch of fun colors.
+We were impressed by the polished and thoughtful design, especially considering how much extra head coverage this helmet has.
+Its look and feel are very reminiscent of Giro's more expensive half-shell mountain bike helmets.
+The in-mold construction fuses the polycarbonate out shell with the EPS foam, giving it a very clean finish and durable feel.
+With 16 vents it is surprisingly well-ventilated, and the large visor works well to shield your eyes from the sun or keep brush out of your face on tight and twisty trails.
+The Fixture II also comes in a variety of fun colors to match your kit.

 Weight: 401 grams | Diameter Range (Size L): 59-63 cm